5G Frequencies in the UK

 These high frequency bands (the ones of above 6GHz) are known as mmWave, and can deliver super-fast data rates beyond what we’re seeing so far in the UK’s 5G networks.
 Of course, being so high frequency their ability to cover wide areas or interiors is also a lot more limited.

 Beyond auctions, it’s possible that some of the spectrum currently being used for 4G, 3G and 2G networks could be repurposed to support 5G.
+Indeed, networks are starting to shut down their 3G services now, so additional spectrum should soon be freed up.
 This spectrum is quite low frequency, ranging from 800MHz to 2600MHz.

 How much 5G spectrum do the UK’s networks have?